+ST 8853 Advanced Design of Experiments I

+ST 8863 Advanced Design of Experiments II

-Students in the Sport Studies Concentration may take the following two courses and two others from the above list for their 12 hours of research and statistics:
+Students in the Sport Studies Coresearch and statistics: incentration may take the following two courses and two others from the above list for their 12 hours of

 AN 6143 Ethnographic Methods

 EDF 9453 Introduction to Qualitative Research in Education

 Directed Research

 KI 7000 Directed Individual Study in Kinesiology 3

-KI 9000 Dissertation Research /Dissertation in Kinesiology 21
+KI 9000 Dissertation Research / Dissertation in Kinesiology 21

-Sport Studies Concentration Require rements 3
+Sport Studies Concentration R Requirements 3

 KI 8923 Doctoral Seminar in Sports Studies

-Departmental Cognate (12 credit ho urs from the following list with approval of supervisory committee) 12
+Departmental Cognate (12 cree dit hours from the following list with approval of supervisory committee) 12

 PE 6533 Developing Coaching Expertise

 PE 8113 Curriculum Construction in Physical Education

 PE 8163 Seminar in Physical Education

 PE 8203 Psychological Aspects of Sport

 SS 6403 Gender and Sport

 SS 8123 Sport Management

 SS 8203 Funding of Sport

 SS 8803 Sport Law

 SS 8823 Sport Sponsorships

 SS 8833 Event and Facility Management

 SS 8883 Ethical Issues in Sport

 KI 8603 Disability, Physical Activity and Health

 Outside Electives 9

-Students choose a cognate field of stu dy from an appropriate discipline outside the Department of Kinesiology.
+Students choose a cognate field of study from an appropriate discipline outside the Department of Kinesiology.
 Choice of courses must

-Students choose a cognate field of study from an appropriate discipline outside the Department of Kinesiology.
-Choice of courses must be approved by the supervisory committee.
-Students may elect to take 3 additional credit hours to fulfill the requirement for a minor in a specific area.
+be approved by the supervisory committee.
+Students may elect to take 3 additional credit hours to fulfill the requirement for a minor in a